-States bordering the Gulf of Mexico Large Marine Ecosystem include Florida (west coast), Alabama, Mississippi, Louisiana, and Texas.
-Please see Figure 3.0-1 in Section 3.0 (Introduction) for range complexes within each large marine ecosystem and Figure 3.0-4 for their locations in the Gulf of Mexico Large Marine Ecosystem.
+States bordering the Gulf of Mexico Large Marine Ecosystem include the west coast of Florida, Alabama, Mississippi, Louisiana, and Texas.
+Refer to Figure 3.0-1 in Section 3.0 (Introduction) for range complexes within the Gulf of Mexico Large Marine Ecosystem and Figure 3.0-6 for bathymetry in the Gulf of Mexico region.
 Except where otherwise indicated, information provided below, including the data used in the sediment quality map, was drawn from the USEPA's National Aquatic Resource Surveys database (U.S. Environmental Protection Agency, 2016).